 - Appendix D, Schedule for the proceeding on considering construction authorization for a repository.

 - 10 CFR Part 51 – Environmental protection regulations for domestic licensing and related regulatory functions (10 CFR 51.67 and 51.109).

 - 10 CFR Part 63 – Disposal of high-level radioactive wastes in a geologic repository at Yucca Mountain, Nevada

-- More information about the NRC's review of the Yucca Mountain application is available on the High-Level Waste Disposal. page
+More information about the NRC's review of the Yucca Mountain application, including DOE's application and the NRC staff reports, is available on the NRC website.